elias-pschernig/Shitty-Novel/book.md

 Amy says, "I think we should go this way," and points to the northern corridor.
 Amy and I begin walking down the corridor.
 As we walk, I thought to myself "If Amy is a regular employee here, why haven't I seen her before?"
 Even though I'm clearly antisocial and uninterested in any sort of smalltalk, I ask Amy "So, how long have you worked here?"
 She responds by telling me that she's fairly new here and has only been working here for the past 2 months.
 That would make sense since my last eye exam was about a year ago.

 We eventually come to a fork in the hall.
-"Which way should we go?", asks Amy.
+"Which way should we go?", asks Amy."You are the one who works here", i reply.
+She doesnt want to decide so we leave it to luck.
+I take a coin out of my pocket and call head.
+I toss the coin in the air and